Unfair dismissal and general protections

 - you were covered by a Modern Award; or

-- you were covered by an Enterprise Agreement; or you were earning less than $133,000 per year.
+- you were covered by an Enterprise Agreement; or you were earning less than the high income threshold of $158,500 per year; or for a dismissal which took effect prior to or on 30 June 2021, $153,600 per year

 Contractors are not covered by unfair dismissal laws.
 If you are unsure whether you are a contractor or an employee, you should contact the Fair Work Commission who may be able to assist you to work this out.